hsutter/gcpp/README.md

 # **gcpp**: Deferred and unordered destruction

-Herb Sutter -- Updated 2016-09-15
+Herb Sutter -- Updated 2016-09-21

+## Motivation

+gcpp is an experiment: Can we take the deferred and unordered destruction patterns with custom reachability tracing logic that we find ourselves writing by hand today, and automate some parts of that work as a reusable C++ library?

+This is a demo of a potential additional fallback option for the rare cases where `unique_ptr`, `shared_ptr`, and `weak_ptr` aren't quite enough, notably when you have objects that refer to each other in local owning cycles, or when you need to defer destructor execution to meet real-time deadlines or bound destructor stack cost.
+The point of this demo is to illustrate ideas that others can draw from.
+This is not a production quality library, and is not supported.

 ## Overview

-gcpp is an experiment toward automating some support for deferred and unordered destruction.

-`deferred_heap` provides a local (sub)heap designed to be used by a class or module.
+A `deferred_heap` owns a "bubble" of objects that can point to each other arbitrarily within the same heap; cycles within the heap are supported.

+It has three main functions:

-- Calling `.make<T>()` allocates and constructs a new `T` object.
+- `.make<T>()` allocates and constructs a new `T` object and returns a `deferred_ptr<T>`.
 If `T` is not trivially destructible, it will also record the destructor to be eventually invoked.

-- Calling `.collect()` traces this heap in isolation.
+- `.collect()` traces this heap in isolation.
 Any unreachable objects will have their deferred destructors run before their memory is deallocated.

+- `~deferred_heap()` runs any deferred destructors and resetting any `deferred_ptr`s that outlive this heap to null, then releases its memory all at once like a [region](#region).

+Local small heaps are encouraged.
+This keeps tracing isolated and composable; combining libraries that each use `deferred_heap`s internally will not directly affect each other's performance.

 ### Approach